kubecost/docs/install-and-configure/install/provider-installations/openshift-kubecost-install.md

 A standard deployment of Kubecost to OpenShift is no different from deployments to other platforms with the exception of additional settings which may be required to successfully deploy to OpenShift.

 Kubecost is installed with Cost Analyzer and Prometheus as a time-series database.
-Data is gathered by the Prometheus instance bundled with Kubecost.
+Data is gathered by the Prometheus instance.
 Kubecost then pushes and queries metrics to and from Prometheus.

 The standard deployment is illustrated in the following diagram.